Understanding WPF Property Trigger

 Behind Code Example

-This example demonstrates how to declare trigger using behind code in C# and use that style into controls. it also gives example how to use style for trigger when you declared in xaml.
+This example demonstrates how to declare a trigger in C# using code-behind and apply that style to controls.
+It also shows how to use a style that contains a trigger when the style is declared in XAML.

 Style style = new Style();